Techie-Pi/discord-bot-template/README.md

 2. Create a function that will handle the hook and export it
 3. Import the function on [index.js](data/hooks/index.js) and add it to the ``availableHooks`` object, using as the key the desired event name

+# Discord bot creation
+If you do not have, yet a bot created, you can check out the [Discord documentation](https://discord.com/developers/docs/intro#bots-and-apps) (or search online for a guide)